slint-ui/slint/docs/reference/src/language/concepts/file.md

         text: "world";
     }
 }
 ```

 Both `MyButton` and `MyApp` are components. `Window` and `Rectangle` are built-in elements
 used by `MyApp`. `MyApp` also re-uses the `MyButton` component as two separate elements.

 Elements have properties, which you can assign values to.
-Here we assign a string
+The example above assigns a string
 constant "hello" to the first `MyButton`'s `text` property.
 You
 can also assign entire expressions.
-Slint will re-evaluate the expressions when any
+Slint re-evaluates the expressions when any
 of the properties they depend on change, which makes the user-interface reactive.

 You can name elements using the `:=` syntax: